FAForever/fa/changelog/snippets/other.6067.md

-- (#6067) Fix a performance issue related to AIs and their transport logic
+- (#6067) Fix a performance issue related to AIs and their transport logic.